JiangXue0820/ai_agent-currency_converter/README.md

 - **Real-time currency conversion** using [exchangerate.host](https://exchangerate.host)
 - **Agent from scratch**: with reasoning, planning, tool execution
 - **Tool decorator** for seamless integration of new tools and functionality
+- **Working memory** for reading and writing plan reflections (new feature)
+---

+🔄 Changes from First Version
+In this version, we introduce a reflection module that enables the agent to detect and revise incorrect or suboptimal execution plans.

+The agent now performs a self-evaluation step after generating an initial plan.

+If flaws or inconsistencies are identified, the agent reflects on the previous reasoning and produces a revised version of the plan.

+This enhancement builds on the foundation of the original implementation by enabling iterative improvement through feedback and self-correction.
 ---

 ## 🛠️ Installation